 - After two weeks, your cheeses should be firm enough to handle.
 If they are not, I recommend you let them age another week.

 - Place one tablespoon of hickory wood chips in the bottom of the stovetop smoker.
 Place the drip and cooking trays on top of the wood chips.
 You can now place two cheeses on the cooking rack.

 - Heat the smoker over low-medium heat on a stovetop burner.
-Once smoke starts to appear, close the lid of the smoker completely and smoke the cheese for about 12 minutes.
-Some smoke will escape from the smoker, that's normal.
-I usually carefully flip the cheeses halfway through smoking but it's not essential.
+Once the smoke starts to appear, close the smoker's lid completely and smoke the cheese for about 12 minutes.
+Some smoke will escape from the smoker.
+That's normal.
+I usually carefully flip the cheeses halfway through smoking, but it's not essential.

 - After 12 minutes, the cheeses should be golden brown.
 Remove the smoker from heat and let cool for at least 30 minutes.
 The cheeses will be very soft because of the heat, so be careful when handling them.

 - Transfer to a bamboo mat or clean grid and place in the refrigerator.
 Let it age for one more week, flipping every 2-3 days.
 If you are patient enough, I recommend you let the cheeses age for 2-3 weeks after the smoking process; the flavors will merge, and the cheese will become even firmer.